andmatand/vector-paint/README.md

 * p: Select **P**oints (hold shift while clicking to select multiple points)
 * s: Select **S**hapes (hold shift while clicking to select multiple shapes)
 * c: Change **C**olor of selected shape(s)
+  * This includes secondary color (used only by fill-patterns)
 * f: Change **F**ill-Pattern index of selected shape(s)
 * m: **M**ove tool (use cursor keys to move the selected point(s)/shape(s))
   * Note: When not in Keyboard-Friendly Mode, you don't need to use this mode;